DAism2019/SCC0/README.md

 Smart Commons must remain free forever.

 ### **Governance by the Satoshi UTO Fund**
-Accepting governance by the **Satoshi UTO Fund** means that the fund will provide necessary cost coverage and rewards based on the **Proof-of-Value** consensus.
+Accepting governance by the **Satoshi UTO Fund** means that the fund will provide necessary cost coverage and rewards based on the **Proof of Love** consensus.
 The **Satoshi UTO Fund** will be managed by specific Smart Commons (dAIpps):

 - The **Satoshi UTO Fund** covers all development and operational costs of Smart Commons.
 - Under the evaluation and management of specific Smart Commons (dAIpps), the **Satoshi UTO Fund** will distribute rewards to human developers contributing to Smart Commons.